ssanuj/qudo_challenge/README.md

 SQLite by default if no env variable is set

 Usage
-To use this template to start your own project:

-{{ Catalogue order }}
+Follow the steps below to start the project.

 Getting Started
 First clone the repository from Github and switch to the new directory: